JackAuty/Plastic-stomach-contraction-and-hypertrophy-analysis/README.md

 ## Contact

-For questions about analysis or data, contact **Jack Rivers Auty**.
+For questions about analysis or data, contact **Jack Rivers Auty** at jack.auty@utas.edu.au.
 For manuscript queries, contact **Ingrid L. Pollet**.